Code-Institute-Submissions/CI-MS2-Shapes/README.md

 * Logo - to be simple and tell the user the story and the purpose of this page at a glance, for this reason only the word "Shapes" will be used, as the user will be playing with shapes, as well as game controls (navigation) will also consist only of shapes.
 It Will have a rounded border and the same background as the game control buttons, to have a nice symmetric balance between both sides of the header.
 Due to the absolute minimal (aiming to eliminate most written words) page design, the logo will use the same fonts as the rest of the page to keep the connection and fluidity between the written elements of the game.

-* Buttons (game controls/navigation) - will share same rounded styling with same colours as logo, to have symmetric header balance with Logo.
-Each button will consist only of one symbol ("Shape"), will have a round shape.
-The first button will be the game board switch button, it will cycle between different shape collections and after each click, it will change the symbol to represent current collection selection, the button will cycle between Frog symbol (representing animals collection), Compass symbol(representing adventure collection) and apple symbol(representing Food collection).
+* Buttons (game controls/navigation) - will share rounded styling with the same colours as logo and will have symmetric header balance.
+Each button will consist of only one symbol ("Shape"), it will have a round shape.
+The first button will be the game board switch one.
+It will cycle between different shape collections and after each click, it will change the symbol to represent the current collection selection.
+The button will cycle between the Frog symbol (representing animals collection), the Compass symbol(representing adventure collection) and the Apple symbol(representing Food collection).
 It will be followed by a restart button, which will be just a static spinning arrow symbol, representing refresh, recycle.
-And the last button will be the information button with game rules, "i" (information), which will call the pop up window with game information.
+And the last button will be the information button with game rules, "i" (information), which will call the pop-up window with game information.

 * Score area - very basic, without any borders or formatting, except inheriting colour from Logo and buttons background, to have a connection and nice migration between elements.
 As only one font style will be used across all the written words and numbers on the board, it will have the same font as Logo and Game Instructions.